 Also annoying here are the many advertisement interrupts, as well as the unusual playing mode: You have to select the number below the playing area, then touch the square where you want to place the selected number.
 Since it’s the other way round in all other games, you are constantly placing the wrong numbers.
 However, you can fix this by switching to the option Select a cell first.

 In addition to the 6×6 grid field, Wordoku and Killer Sudoku can be played, plus a daily challenge.
 Wordoku has letters instead of numbers, which makes things a bit more difficult: you have to remember which letters are in the game.
 For this you will be rewarded with a solution word, which should result in the diagonal.
 Killer Sudoku has additional color-coded areas that contain a small number.
 The number specifies the sum of the inserted digits.
 Nothing for me either, because I don’t really want to do mental arithmetic.

 However, if you like variants, Sudoku Epic is a good choice.
 Buying the in-app to remove the advertising, plus a few more bonuses, costs 3 US dollars.

-Sudoku 3D is exactly what you’d expect, three dimensional Sudoku: You can see three Sudoku games that you play simultaneously or in parallel.
+This variation is exactly what you’d expect, three dimensional Sudoku: You can see three Sudoku games that you play simultaneously or in parallel.
 The highlight: There is a block that is the same for all games.
 It is the one that is located at the foremost corner of the cube on all surfaces.
 If you can’t make any progress on one game, you will continue to play until you get a number in the block.

 The question is, do you want to play that?
 My answer….
 Eek, no. Switching between three Sudokus is for masochists.
 But maybe there’s one among the readership.
 Or those people who finish their games within twenty seconds: The triple variation extends the fun to 60 seconds.